According to the National Sleep Foundation, approximately 30-40% of adults experience sleep disorders at any given year.

 Relevant animal studies and some human trials have indicated that the sleep-wake cycle is regulated by endocannabinoids and their interactions with the CB1 receptor for promoting wakefulness, but it may also enhance sleep quality through its relaxation qualities and ability to reduce the sensation of pain .

-While there isn't enough clinical data to say definitively that cannabinoids can be used as natural sleep aids that hasn't stopped people from using them.
+While there isn't enough clinical data to say definitively that CCBD can be used as natural sleep aid for insomnia that hasn't stopped people from using them.

 Many people report mental sedation from taking large doses of CBD to help them fall asleep and stay asleep throughout the night.
 The effects of CBD on insomnia and other sleep disorders seem to depend on the dose (mg of CBD) and the setting (the time CBD is taken).